s103062310/MultiLitReading/README.md

 > 7. In .css, add ```#TabName:target ~ nav .tabBlock .tabBtn a:hover``` under ```/* highlight when hover */```
 > 8. In .css, add ```#TabName:target ~ nav .tabBlock .tabContent .TabController``` under ```/* display content or default content */```

+## HTML File
+* explanation of tool for different project

 ## JS File
 1. **globalVar.js** =>
     * defined all used data structures and global variables